NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Age of Ashes/Laslunn.md

     desc: "`pf2:1` (auditory,linguistic) Laslunn issues a command to reposition her allies.
 Allies who hear and understand this order can use a reaction to Step."

   - name: "Efficient Capture"
-    desc: "`pf2:3` (attack,manipulate) **Requirements** Laslunn has manacles in hand and is adjacent to a creature.\n**Effect** Laslunn attempts to bind the creature's wrists or ankles with the manacles.
+    desc: "`pf2:3` (attack,manipulate) **Requirements** Laslunn has manacles in hand and is adjacent to a creature.\n* * *\n\n**Effect** Laslunn attempts to bind the creature's wrists or ankles with the manacles.
 If she succeeds at an attack roll with a +28 modifier against the target's AC, she applies the manacles to the creature's wrists or legs."

   - name: "Rugged Travel"
     desc: "  Laslunn ignores the first square of difficult terrain she moves into each time she Steps or Strides."